Real Stories of Being a Better Mother

 The never-ending tasks that were included in my daily schedule was making lunches to supervising after school activities.

-I wanted to become a better mom and I knew that could, if only I could find a way to be more organized.
+I wanted to become a better mom and I knew that I could, if only I could find a way to be more organized.

 One evening, after the kids were asleep, I sat down with a cup of tea and a notebook.
 I wrote up a list of everything that needed to be completed weekly.